-- 17 A Facilities Manager's Guide To Green Building Design by Walter Simpson - 25 Construction From The Inside Out: UAB's Successful In-House Organization by Brooks H. Baker III, P.E., and Hope Duncan Hammonds by Mohammad H. Qayoumi, Ph.D., CMA
+- 17 A Facilities Manager's Guide To Green Building Design - 25 Construction From The Inside Out: UAB's Successful In-House Organization by Brooks H. Baker III, P.E., and Hope Duncan Hammonds by Mohammad H. Qayoumi, Ph.D., CMA